-On June 2, 2022, the Institute’s Executive Committee elected Dr. Carl Wust as a member emeritus of The Nonwovens Institute (NWI) at North Carolina State University.
+On June 2, 2022, Dr. Carl Wust was elected as a member emeritus of The Nonwovens Institute (NWI) at North Carolina State University by the Institute’s Executive Committee.
 The election is in recognition of Carl’s extensive accomplishments in the field of engineered textiles and fibers and his many contributions to the programs and students at NWI.

 Carl received his Doctorate Degree in Polymer Engineering from the University of Tennessee in 1982 and joined Hercules Inc. in Wilmington, Delaware where he initially worked on polypropylene resin developments for fibers, controlled permeability films and even solid rocket propellants.
 Over the ensuing 40 years, Carl transferred to Covington Georgia where he is currently located, accepted positions of increasing responsibility and made numerous contributions to the advancement of fiber and fabric technologies that have found their way to benefit our every-day lives.
 This year, 2022, Carl announced his retirement as Manager for R&D in the Americas at FiberVisions; an Indorama Ventures company.